 However, your audience is likely comprised of more than just the media.
 That’s why newswire services (such as PR Newswire) also post press releases online, where they get indexed by Google and other major search and news engines and can then be found not only by the media, but also by the general public.
 That’s why traditional wire distribution and online posting both work to increase the reach of a press release.

-And by offering budget-friendly Web-only distribution options, PR Newswire has made it easier for small businesses, especially, to send their messages to a wider audience, getting in front of both journalists and consumers, and making their news searchable online.
+And by offering iReach, and its budget-friendly, Web-only distribution options, PR Newswire has made it easier for small businesses, especially, to send their messages to a wider audience, getting in front of both journalists and consumers, and making their news searchable online.